2011 Formula One World Championship

-Sebastian Vettel successfully defended his World Championship, replacing Fernando Alonso as the youngest double World Champion in Formula One history.
+Reigning Champion Sebastian Vettel successfully defended his World Championship, replacing Fernando Alonso as the youngest double World Champion in Formula One history.

-McLaren's Jenson Button (pictured in 2012) came in second behind Vettel by a then record gap of 122 points.
+2009 Champion Jenson Button came in second behind Vettel by a then record gap of 122 points.

 Mark Webber, Vettel's teammate, finished third in the championship for the second season in a row.

 Red Bull won their second World Constructors' Championship with the Red Bull RB7.

 McLaren finished runner-up in the World Constructors' Championship with the McLaren MP4-26.

 Ferrari finished third in the World Constructors' Championship with the Ferrari 150º Italia.

 The 2011 FIA Formula One World Championship was the 65th season of FIA Formula One motor racing.
 The original calendar for the 2011 Formula One World Championship consisted of twenty rounds, including the inaugural running of the Indian Grand Prix before the cancellation of the Bahrain Grand Prix.
 Pirelli returned to the sport as tyre supplier for all teams, taking over from Bridgestone, marking their return to Formula One for the first time since the 1991 season.

 Red Bull Racing and their driver Sebastian Vettel were the defending Constructors' and Drivers' Champions respectively, Vettel being one of five World Champions appearing on the grid.
 Vettel defended his World Championship at the 2011 Japanese Grand Prix, becoming the youngest driver, at 24 years and 98 days, to do so while helping Red Bull Racing defend their Constructors' Championship.
 It would also be the last season for veteran race winner Rubens Barrichello and the first season in which the Drag Reduction System (DRS) overtaking aid was used.